btbeal/adheRenceRX/README.md

 toy_claims %>%
   filter(ID %in% c("B", "D")) %>%
   group_by(ID) %>%
+  # Must propagate the date AND identify gaps in this workflow
   propagate_date(.date_var = date, .days_supply_var = days_supply) %>%
-  # But now we can identify gaps
   identify_gaps() %>%
   # say that anything over a 10 day gap should count as the next episode
   rank_episodes(.permissible_gap = 10)